-Submission to the Committee on the Rights of the Child's pre-session working group for the adoption of a list of issues to be taken up in connection to the consideration of the State Report of Estonia (1-6 February, 2016)
+Submission to the Committee on the Rights of the Child's pre-session working group for the adoption of a list of issues to be taken up in connection to the consideration of the State Report of New Zealand (1-6 February, 2016)

-The Global Coalition to Protect Education from Attack (GCPEA) writes in advance of the Committee on the Rights of the Child's pre-sessional working group for the adoption of a list of issues in relation the State Report of Estonia on the Convention on the Rights of the Child, ahead of its 73rd session1.
+The Global Coalition to Protect Education from Attack (GCPEA)\ writes in advance of the Committee on the Rights of the Child's pre-sessional working group for the adoption of a list of issues in relation the State Report of New Zealand on the Convention on the Rights of the Child, ahead of its 73rd session.
+Specifically, we write regarding the implementation of the Safe Schools Declaration (enclosed) and the Guidelines for Protecting Schools and Universities from Military Use during Armed Conflict (enclosed), which New Zealand has endorsed in May 2015.

-Since the Oslo Conference on Safe Schools held in May 2015, almost 50 countries from around the world have committed to better protect education in situations of armed conflict by endorsing the Safe Schools Declaration (enclosed).
-However Estonia has yet to endorse the Declaration.
-The Safe Schools Declaration sets out a broad political commitment by states to protect education from attack, including by bringing the Guidelines for Protecting Schools and Universities from Military Use during Armed Conflict (enclosed) into domestic policy and operational frameworks.
+The Safe Schools Declaration sets out concrete commitments by states to better protect education during armed conflict, including a commitment to bring the Guidelines for Protecting Schools and Universities from Military Use during Armed Conflict into domestic policy and operational frameworks.
 These Guidelines, spearheaded by the Global Coalition and finalized in December 2014 under the leadership of Norway and Argentina, offer practical guidance that can help parties to conflict limit the use of educational facilities for military purposes and mitigate the impact the practice can have on students' safety and education.
 The Guidelines are non-binding and do not create new international legal obligations, they rather aim to instill a voluntary shift in behavior, drawing on existing best practice, so that educational facilities remain safe spaces during conflict.

 Our research shows that military use of education institutions is widespread, having been reported in the majority of countries affected by conflict across various regions over the past decade.
 The use of schools for military purposes can deprive children of access to education and put them and their teachers at risk of attack.
-The presence of armed actors on school grounds can increase the risk of recruitment or use of children for combat or support roles and can expose girls particularly to sexual harassment and abuse.
-This often leads to students dropping out preemptively, fearing for their safety2.
+The presence of armed actors on school grounds can increase the risk of recruitment or use of children for combat or support roles and can expose girls to sexual harassment and abuse.
+This often leads to students dropping out preemptively, fearing for their safety.
 The use of educational facilities for military purposes thus creates tremendous obstacles for the realization of the right to education, for the protection of children from recruitment and use by parties to conflict, and from sexual violence.
 The Guidelines are a practical tool to help address this problem.

 The Committee on the Rights of the Child has highlighted the negative impact the military use of educational facilities can have on the fulfillment of the rights of the child on several occasions.
-It has called for cessation of this practice3; for the impartial investigation and prosecution of those responsible4; for any damage caused by such practices to be promptly and fully restored5; and for the prohibition of military use of schools in domestic legislation6.
-The call for a prohibition of occupation of schools by security forces in conflict-affected areas has also been echoed by the Committee on the
+It has called for cessation of this practice; for the impartial investigation and prosecution of those responsible; for any damage caused by such practices to be promptly and fully restored; and for the prohibition of military use of schools in domestic legislation.
+The call for a prohibition of occupation of schools by security forces in conflict-affected areas has also been echoed by the Committee on the Elimination of Discrimination against Women, recognizing the particular impact this practice has on girls.
+The UN Security Council has also called

-1 This submission was prepared by the GCPEA Secretariat, based on information collected by the Secretariat and the Coalition's member organizations.
+&lt;sup>1 This submission was prepared by the GCPEA Secretariat, based on information collected by the Secretariat and the Coalition's member organizations.
 This submission is, however, independent of the individual member organizations of the GCPEA and does not necessarily reflect the views of the Steering Committee or other member organizations.